Shailshahvt/imdb-on-netflix/CONTRIBUTING.md

 ## 📄 License

-By contributing to IMDBuddy, you agree that your contributions will be licensed under the MIT License.
+By contributing to imdb-on-netflix, you agree that your contributions will be licensed under the MIT License.

 ---

-**Thank you for contributing to IMDBuddy!** 🎬✨
+**Thank you for contributing to imdb-on-netflix!** 🎬✨